BlackboxNz/Capstone-Connect/README.md

 <img src="https://cdn.discordapp.com/attachments/1001296525676261398/1033683166436790363/unknown.png">

-To run Capstone Connect, run the solution file through Visual Studio and run the server via the play labeled "Capstone_Connect".
+To run Capstone Connect, run the solution file (Capstone_Connect.sln) through Visual Studio and run the server via the play labeled "Capstone_Connect".
 The server should run locally on port 5000, where you can then access the various HTML files and their associated scripts.
-The URL for the home page will then be: https://localhost:5000/index.html
+The URL for the home page will then be: https://localhost:5000/index.html.
+Alternatively, open the folder in Visual Studio code and type "dotnet watch" in the terminal.

 ---